Humans of Harker: The power of presence

 “Staying in the moment, whether that be at practice or in game, and not worrying about what other people think — it helps,” Abhi said.
 “That’s one facet of my life that’s going to stay.”

-Kairui Sun (11) is the Photo editor for Harker Aquila and the Winged Post, and this is his third year on staff.
-This year, he looks forward to honing his...
+Kairui Sun (12) is a Managing editor for Harker Aquila, and this is his fourth year on staff.
+This year, he hopes to shoot more multimedia and portraits...

 Sabrina Zhu (12) is the co-editor-in-chief of the Winged Post, and this is her fourth year on staff.
 Sabrina hopes to capture more campus life through...